 If you’re not in a job where pensions come as part of the package – like teaching or the police – deciding how to make provisions that will allow you to enjoy your retirement to the fullest can seem very complicated.

-These changes have raised concerns about people having the ability to take out all of their savings and the subsequent tax implications – as well the possible impact on our retirement plans.
-Negotiating the many options available can seem daunting, which is why we always recommend speaking to an independent financial advisor.
+These changes have raised concerns about people having the ability to take out all of their savings and the subsequent tax implications – as well as the possible impact on our retirement plans.
+Negotiating the many options available can seem daunting, which is why we always recommend speaking to an independent financial adviser.

 If you’re starting out

 Putting the right strategy in place from the offset is invaluable which is why we recommend talking it through with one of our independent financial advisers.

 Pensions change continuously, particularly the charging structures and that is why we suggest reviewing your pension plans annually to ensure that your money is invested correctly and in accordance with your attitude to risk

 As your income grows or declines you may want to adjust the amount you’re paying into your pension - this can be done by changing your premiums or adding a lump sum.
 Circumstances change over the years, your personal financial adviser will be able to guide you through the options available and design a plan to help you make the most of your pension fund.

 From October 2012, new legislation meant that every employer was required to have a pension scheme in place, automatically enrolling certain workers and making pension contributions on their behalf.

 There are an array of corporate pension services on the market right now and our advisers are fully informed on the new legislation.
 The Government recommends employers seek professional advice to carefully guide them through this process, but we are more than happy to talk to employees about the scheme too.